Calamus for Windows NT RISC

 (This is a guest blog post by Antoni Sawicki aka Tenox)

 A Christmas gift for those who run Windows NT on Alpha AXP, MIPS or PowerPC.
-These ports of Windows are really lacking some good applications.
-Yes, there are utilities and games, Alpha even has Microsoft Word, Excel and Oracle DB, but apart from that there just are no serious apps available.
+The RISC versions of Windows are really lacking some good, high-end applications.
+Yes, there are utilities and games, Alpha even has Microsoft Word, Excel and Oracle DB, but apart from that, there just are no serious apps available.

 Calamus is a professional DTP (Desktop Publishing) software.
-It was actively developed and sold by a German company Invers up until 2018.
+It has been actively developed by a German company Invers up until 2018.
 If you want to play around with the latest version you can download a 30 day trial and (at the time this article was written) even purchase the Lite version for 99 Euro on calamus.net.
 There are versions for Windows, Mac and Atari ST.

 Atari ST ?!
 Well yes, the original Calamus was born some 30 years ago on Atari ST:

 I had pleasure of using Calamus professionally on Atari for several years in early 90s.
-At the time when 486 could have max 64MB RAM and 640×480 VGA, a high-end Atari TT packed 256MB Magnum card and 1280×1024 framebuffer.
-The memory and high resolution displays were really needed to process large images and complex page layouts.
+At that time 486 PC could max 64MB RAM and maybe 800×600 VGA.
+In contrast, a high-end Atari TT packed 256MB and true color 1280×1024 framebuffer.
+The memory and high resolution displays were desperately needed to process large images and complex page layouts.
 You can read more about my Atari TT restoration efforts.

-I finally found a copy Calamus NT with support for all the RISC CPUs.
-It took me quite a lot of time and resources to track down and obtain copy of a surviving media from an owner of a publishing studio.
+After literally decades of searching, I finally tracked down and secured a copy of Calamus NT with support for all the RISC CPUs!
 This is how it looks when you first install it:

 If you don’t have one of these machines you can still run Windows NT MIPS on Qemu: